 It works particularly well for complex industries like manufacturing where industrial buyers have a longer sales cycle and purchases are highly considered, because it allows you to use all the tools in the inbound framework to build relationships with your best prospects at scale.

-The right software not only provides every metric imaginable on how your potential customers are engaging with your business, it takes the guessing game out of creating customer touchpoints by allowing you to create workflows to seamlessly deliver personalized, relevant content to your leads and customers based on their needs.
+The right software not only provides every metric imaginable on how your potential customers are engaging with your business, it also takes the guessing game out of creating customer touchpoints by allowing you to create workflows to seamlessly deliver personalized, relevant content to your leads and customers based on their needs.

-Content is critical, but it’s only part of the story.
+Content is critical, but it’s only part of the story

 You want content to drive results and help you achieve your goals.
 Because inbound marketing is a data- and result-driven methodology, your content marketing is tightly integrated with your conversion strategy.
-Inbound produces results by using content to attract and turn prospects into leads, so the focus is on optimizing the content and the conversion experience.
+Inbound produces results by using content to attract and convert prospects into leads, so the focus is on optimizing the content and the conversion experience.